China State Construction Engineering: History

 The CSCEC was founded in 1957 as a state company.
 Early on the country had an international profile building heavy industry and infrastructure in Asia, Africa, and the Middle East.
 The predecessor company opened its first overseas office in Kuwait in the late 1970s.
 The company broke from its regionally confined work pattern when it entered the U.S. market in 1985, opening an office in Atlanta.
 The U.S. subsidiary began by building housing developments with joint venture partners before undertaking its first sole development, Lantana Lakes, a 107-acre, $27 million complex of 42 homes, in 1987 in Jacksonville, Florida.

 In 2009, the company was blacklisted for six years by the World Bank for collusion in the bidding process for the Philippines National Roads Improvement and Management Project.

 With the encouragement of the Chinese government and financing assistance from the Export-Import Bank of China, CSCEC has taken increasingly bold steps as a builder and investor of overseas projects.
 In 2011, the going abroad trend hit a new high when Baha Mar Resorts, a $3.4 billion casino and resort built and partially owned by CSCEC, opened after "extremely aggressive" efforts by the company to link with the Bahamas developer that started the project.
 It was the largest construction project undertaken by a Chinese company outside of China.

 The China State Construction Engineering Corporation is also constructing the new Athletics and Football Stadium in Grenada.

 In 2020, after the coronavirus outbreak, CSCEC built two hospitals in Wuhan in the span of 10 to 12 days.
 The 1,000-bed Huoshenshan hospital was finished on February 3, while the 1,600-bed hospital Leishenshan was finished on February 5.

 On 28 August 2020, the United States Department of Defense released the names of companies with ties to the People's Liberation Army operating directly or indirectly in the United States.
 China State Construction Group Co., Ltd. was included on the list.
 In November 2020, Donald Trump issued an executive order prohibiting any American company or individual from owning shares in companies that the United States Department of Defense has listed as having links to the People's Liberation Army, which included China State Construction Group.

+Because of the company's continued business with Russia during Russian invasion of Ukraine, China State Construction Engineering is listed among International Sponsors of War by Ukrainian National Agency on Corruption Prevention.

+In December 2023, China State Construction Engineers became a strategic partner with NWTN to develop new energy vehicles and green hydrogen projects.
+CCSCECL was responsible for managing the complex project construction process from planning and feasibility studies, to general contracting and financing assistance.
+NWTN will handle the projects investment and operations.